Medical Practice and the Law

 Consent is often implied either by the words or behavior of the patient or by the circumstances under which treatment is given.
 Physicians should be reasonably confident the actions of the patient imply permission for proposed examinations, investigations, and treatments.
 When there is doubt, it is preferable the consent be expressed, either orally or in writing.
 A patient may be incapable of consenting to a particular medical treatment but may be capable of consenting to other treatments for the same or another condition.
 The obligation to obtain consent must always rest with the physician who is to carry out the treatment or the investigative procedure.
 The patient must have been given an adequate explanation about the nature of the proposed treatment or investigation and its anticipated outcome as well as the significant risks involved and alternatives available.
 The ability to consent may fluctuate over time and thus must be monitored and reassessed as required.
 In circumstances where it has been determined that a patient is incapable to consenting to a particular treatment or investigation, an SDM may be appointed.
 SDMs must act in compliance with any prior capable wishes of the patient and, where these are not known, should be guided by the patient’s best interests.
 The assignment of SDMs will take place according to appropriate legislative guidelines that exist in the physician’s jurisdiction.

 Psychiatric emergencies in medical settings often involve management of an agitated patient.
-In order to prevent harm to himself or herself or others, an agitated patient may be restrained using pharmacologic or physical means without obtaining consent.
+In order to prevent harm to themselves or others, an agitated patient may be restrained using pharmacologic or physical means without obtaining consent.
 Once the patient is stabilized, capacity- and consent-related issues as well as involuntary hospitalization (civil commitment) should be considered as soon as possible.

 ConfidentialityTop